Maine

 Tobacco Use:

-- It ranks 32nd among all states, placing it in the below average tier.
+- Maine ranks 35th among all states, placing it in the below average tier.

-- In Maine, 37% of radon tests results were at or above the action level recommended by EPA.
+- In Maine, 36.5% of radon test results were at or above the action level recommended by the EPA.

-- It ranks 37th among all states, placing it in the below average tier.
+- Maine ranks 37th among all states, placing it in the below average tier.

 Racial & Ethnic Disparities

-- The rate of new lung cancer cases is 41 per 100,000 population among Black Americans in Maine, not significantly different than the rate of 59 among Black Americans nationally, and significantly lower than the rate of 71 among whites in Maine.
+- The rate of new lung cancer cases is 31.3 per 100,000 population among Black individuals in Maine, significantly lower than the rate of 54.2 among Black individuals nationally, and significantly lower than the rate of 67.1 among white individuals in Maine.

 - Survival rates by race and ethnicity are not available for Maine at this time.
-Nationally, the five-year survival rate among Black Americans is 22%, 12% lower than among white Americans.
+Nationally, the five-year survival rate among Black individuals is 27.1%, 9% lower than among white Americans.

-- Other lung cancer rates are not available for Black Americans in Maine due to too few cases over the time period to allow for accurate analysis.
+- Other lung cancer rates are not available for Black individuals in Maine due to too few cases over the time period to allow for accurate analysis.

-- The rate of new lung cancer cases is 32 per 100,000 population among Latinos in Maine, not significantly different than the rate of 29 among Latinos nationally, and significantly lower than the rate of 71 among whites in Maine.
+- The rate of new lung cancer cases is 30.4 per 100,000 population among Latino individuals in Maine, not significantly different than the rate of 27.9 among Latino individuals nationally, and significantly lower than the rate of 67.1 among white individuals in Maine.

-- Other lung cancer rates are not available for Latino Americans in Maine due to too few cases over the time period to allow for accurate analysis.
+- Other lung cancer rates are not available for Latino individuals in Maine due to too few cases over the time period to allow for accurate analysis.

 Asian Americans or Pacific Islanders:

-- The rate of new lung cancer cases is 27 per 100,000 population among Asian Americans or Pacific Islanders in Maine, not significantly different than the rate of 34 among Asian Americans or Pacific Islanders nationally, and significantly lower than the rate of 71 among whites in Maine.
+- The rate of new lung cancer cases is 28.8 per 100,000 population among Asian or Pacific Islanders individuals in Maine, not significantly different than the rate of 32.5 among Asian or Pacific Islanders individuals nationally, and significantly lower than the rate of 67.1 among white individuals in Maine.

-- Other lung cancer rates are not available for Asian Americans or Pacific Islanders in Maine due to too few cases over the time period to allow for accurate analysis.
+- Other lung cancer rates are not available for Asian or Pacific Islander individuals in Maine due to too few cases over the time period to allow for accurate analysis.

 Indigenous Peoples:

-- The rate of new lung cancer cases is 102 per 100,000 population among Indigenous Peoples (American Indians/Alaska Natives) in Maine, significantly higher than the rate of 41 among Indigenous Peoples nationally, and not significantly different than the rate of 71 among whites in Maine.
+- The rate of new lung cancer cases is 87.1 per 100,000 population among Indigenous peoples (American Indians/Alaska Natives) in Maine, significantly higher than the rate of 39.8 among Indigenous Peoples nationally, and not significantly different than the rate of 67.1 among white individuals in Maine.

 - Other lung cancer rates are not available for Indigenous Peoples (American Indians/Alaska Natives) in Maine due to too few cases over the time period to allow for accurate analysis.